-This one’s a bit more tricky, and far less common.
+After that, this one’s a bit more tricky.
 The AppSense Bigot has yet another great post about this (though it is slightly dated as of this writing), and it addresses most of the flowchart that stems from the above question.
 However, if he does not answer your question, I have run into one additional problem that has crippled the entire solution.
 It single-handedly managed to turn a 100% functional AppSense policy into an utterly broken one.
 If this sounds like your problem, the good news is that the fix is likely very simple.

 I was working at a customer site when we found that, after they installed a particular clinical application, their AppSense policy completely ceased functioning in their pool.
 Not a single action was run at any trigger, regardless.
 I am to this day embarrassed about the length of time it took to identify the reason for this, because it turned out to be so simple.
 As it turns out, AppSense policy itself gets stored on the local machine as a .aemp file in C:\ProgramData\AppSense\Environment Manager.
 This software, for reasons unknown, modified the permissions of the ProgramData folder, and regular users were no longer allowed to read its contents.
 This, in turn, resulted in AppSense being unable to read the policy itself, which in turn resulted in a completely unusable AppSense policy.
 We corrected the permissions error, and voila, everything worked again.

 Hopefully that wall of text was sufficient to resolve your problem–or at the very least, I hope it put you on the right track.
 Let me know if none of the above was effective and I’ll see if I can’t offer any additional answers.